The Academic Program

 - A one-unit thesis.

 - No more than five units (including the thesis) in any one department or division, or in liberal studies core courses, may be applied to the total nine units required for graduation.
 The academic divisions of the college include the arts; history and the social sciences; literature and languages; mathematics and natural sciences; and philosophy, religion, psychology, and linguistics.

 Exceptions to the above requirements must be approved in advance by the Committee on Graduate Studies.
 Petitions should be addressed to the committee no later than the first day of classes of the term preceding the thesis.

-All students initially enter the program on a provisional status.
+All students initially enter the program on a provisional basis.
 After completing at least two concurrent or consecutive courses at Reed (at least one of which must be at the graduate level), the student must submit an application for admission to formal candidacy to the Committee on Graduate Studies.
 The student may not enroll in additional courses until formal acceptance as a degree candidate, or with prior approval from the program director.
 (See Graduate admission & financial aid.)

-The program does not specify a minimum number of courses required in a field of principal interest.
-The student’s total program, however, must lead to a clearly defined objective and must be approved by the Committee on Graduate Studies when the student applies for admission to candidacy.
+As noted above, the MALS program is not intended for those students who seek the specificity of a single academic focus.
+While students may have an area or two of primary interest, they must be willing to place their interests in a broader context and possibly explore course work in unfamiliar disciplines.
+As such, the program does not specify a minimum number of courses required in a field of principal interest.
+The student’s total program, however, should lead to a clearly defined objective and must be approved by the Committee on Graduate Studies when the student applies for admission to candidacy.
 A faculty adviser and the director of the program will assist students in designing a course of study that will meet their particular intellectual interests while providing a broad academic base.